 Let’s make 2021 the year to begin investing!
 Open an online trading account and buy a stock, one of the all in one ETFs.

 I use Questrade for online trading.
-If you’re interested in setting up an account, you can sign up using my affiliate link and get $50 worth of free trades.
+If you’re interested in setting up an account, you can sign up using my “refer a friend” code 415632012426909 and get $50 worth of free trades.
+I will also receive $50 in my trading account.
+Yay!
+Free money for both of us!
 You will have to transfer $1,000 into your new Questrade account before you can start buying stocks.
-Click the banner below to get started.

 8. CUT COSTS